bratpeki/modern-milkytracker-guide/docs/xm.md

 Each instrument holds 16 samples unique to that instrument, meaning you cannot share them between instruments unless you literally copy them from one instrument onto another.

-**All samples are mono.**<br>
+**All samples are mono.**
 If you want to make stereo audio, you need to place two samples, pan them far-left and far-right and play them simultaneously.

-Every note that the tracker can play is bound to an instrument.
-That means that the user manually sets which note plays which sample in an instrument.
+You can manually set which note plays which sample in an instrument.
 By default, each note plays sample 0.

+Every time a note is triggered,

 Each sample can be looped between a manually set start and end point.
 The possible looping modes are: